kubernetes-sigs/gateway-api/docs-src/tls.md

 - **downstream**: This is the connection between the client and the Gateway.
 - **upstream**: This is the connection between the Gateway and backend resources specified by routes.
 These backend resources will usually be Services.

-With Service APIs, TLS configuration of downstream and upstream connections is managed independently.
+With Gateway API, TLS configuration of downstream and upstream connections is managed independently.

 Please note that in case of `Passthrough` TLS mode, no TLS settings take